Fofeu/RPG-Literature/Fate/Fate Primer/Rubber Mechanics 1.md

 only after "paying the fee" - so that the focus is on the hero, not his equipment.
 This is to simulate (and simulates very well) scenes from movies or books where a character succeeds in using a resource at a crucial moment.
 He can fight with a lightsaber the whole campaign, but the most important moment is when he rejects it because he doesn't want to go to the dark side.
-He can carry a sword with a Pattern Fragment at his side from the first session, but it will come in handy when you need to quickly defeat the master swordsman from the Halls of Chaos.
+He can carry a sword with a Pattern Fragment at his side from the first session, but it will come in handy when you need to quickly defeat the master swordsman from the Court of Chaos.

 The Fate Fractal only facilitates the implementation of these